 In mid last year, however, the SBPAC proposed the Cabinet to “agree in principle” the extension of the project to Songkhla’s Chana district with the idea to develop it into the “Progressive Industry for the Future” model city, being the fourth model city under the project.

 And on January 21 this year, the Cabinet resolved to acknowledge the resolution by the Southern Border Provinces Development Strategic Committee issued on October 31 last year, which had endorsed the designation of Chana district as the “Special Development Zone”, paving the way for the development of the model city.

 The lawful announcement then followed.
 It was issued by the SBPAC on December 9, which enforced the announcement through the authority under the Southern Border Provinces Administration Act B.E.2553, Article 10.
 The announcement was signed by the SBPAC Secretary General Rear Admiral Somkiat Pholprayoon.

 It was not until the first public hearing which was scheduled in mid-May that the local residents, who had learned about the Chana model city project late last year, decided to express their opposition widely, partly due to the untimely schedule against the Emergency Decree, which limited their participation, and partly due to a scant bit of information provided to them.

 According to the project’s feasibility study, reasons are given to support the development of the project.
-The study notes that Songkhla’s industrial activities largely involve value added farming for exports such as rubber processing and seafood processing, which account for around 44% of the province’s GDP, and 19.5%, respectively.
+The study notes that Songkhla’s industrial activities largely involve value-added farming for export such as rubber processing and seafood processing, which account for around 44% of the province’s GDP, and 19.5%, respectively.